vizality-community/suggestions/.github/ISSUE_TEMPLATE/application_request.md

 ---
 name: Application Request
 about: Request to have your plugin or theme added to Vizality's community repository
-title: 'Name of the plugin or theme'
+title: '[Name of the plugin or theme]'
-labels: 'application', 'pending review'
+labels: application, pending review
 assignees: ''

 ---